Application and Fee Processing

 - Notify neighbours around proposed development.

-- Child Care Centres and Preschools in all Districts except the R1, R1A, R1B, R2, R2A, RMHC, RMHL, RMTN and RMTN1 Districts;
+- Day Cares and Preschools in all Districts except the R1, R1A, R1B, R2, R2A, RMHC, RMHL, RMTN and RMTN1 Districts

 - Short-term Rental Property